microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/cobuilds.md

 >   [rush-redis-cobuild-plugin](https://github.com/microsoft/rushstack/tree/main/rush-plugins/rush-redis-cobuild-plugin).
 >   (And consider contributing it back to Rush Stack!)
 >
-> - A CI system that is able to trigger multiple runners for a given CI pipeline.
+> - A CI system that is able to allocate multiple machines when a CI pipeline is triggered.
->   For example, Jenkins and Azure DevOps allow a "parent" pipeline to trigger "child" pipelines.
+>   For example, with GitHub Actions, a "workflow" can launch multiple "jobs" whose "runner" is a separate machine.
+>   With Azure DevOps, "pipelines" can run jobs on multiple "agents" that can be on different machines.
 >
 > - [Rush phases](./phased_builds.md) are suggested to increase parallelism, but are _not required_ for cobuilds.